-REHNARINGS BEFORE COMMISSION
+REHBARINGS BEFORE COMMISSION

-Sec.
-403. After a decision, order, or requirement has been made by the Commission in any proceeding, any party thereto, or any other person aggreved or whose interests are adversely affected thereby, may petition for rehearing; and it shall be lawful for the Commission, in its discretion, to grant such a rehearing if sufficient reason therefor be made to appear.
+REHNARINGS BEFORE COMMISSION Sec.
+103. After a decision, order, or requirement has been made by the Commission in eny proceeding, any party thereto, or any other person aggrieved or whose interests are adversely affected thereby, may petition for rehearing; and it shall be lawful for the Commission, in its discretion, to grant such a rehearing if sufficient reason therefor be made to appear.
 Petitions for rehearing must be filed within thirty days from the date upon which public notice is given of any decision, order, or requirement complained of.
 No such application shall excuse any person from complying with or obeying any decision, order, or requirement of the Commission, or operate in any manner to stay or postpone the enforcement thereof, without the special order of the Commission.
-The filing of a petition for rehearing shall not be a condition precedent to fudicial review of any such decision, order, or requirement, except where the party seeking such review (1) was not a party to the proceedings resulting in sewh decision, order, or requirement, or (2) relies on questions of fact or law upon which the Commission has been afforded no opportunity to pass.
+The filing of a petition for rehearing shall not be a condition party excision such review (1) was not a party to the proceedings resulting in such decision, order, or requirement, or (2) relies on questions of fact or law upon which the Commission has been afforded no opportunity to pass.
 The Commission shall enter an order, with a concise statement of the reasons